btshft/ProjectPack/README.md

 * `--debug` - Enables display of tool execution flow.

 # Why
-There are [some inconvenience](https://github.com/dotnet/sdk/issues/6688) with the way `dotnet pack` works with project-to-project references.
+There are [some inconvenience](https://github.com/dotnet/sdk/issues/6688) that are still [not resolved](https://github.com/NuGet/Home/issues/3891) with the way `dotnet pack` works with project-to-project references.

 If you simply call `dotnet pack` on a project with such dependencies, it will create single project package with 'ProjectReference' replaced by 'PackageReference' with the provided version.